evenevan/hyguard/README.md

  - [Invite](https://discord.com/api/oauth2/authorize?client_id=841021942249422868&permissions=268528720&scope=bot) my Discord Bot to a server or join a server with it
  - Type **,setup**
-   - You can do this in DM's if there is a conflicting bot with the same prefix
+   - You can do this in DM's if there is a conflicting bot that has the same prefix
  - Follow the setup instructions
    - You must have joined Hypixel before
    - Use the 24 hour time system for the login time/logout time questions
  - Read over the instructions in the channels that are created
- - Type ,log to have the bot start monitoring your account
+ - Type **,log** to have the bot start monitoring your account
  - Use **,help <command>** to see its usage and description
  #### Optional
  - Try out **,whitelist** & **,blacklist** for added protection and safeguards